 - Patients in Thunder Bay can connect to a health care provider elsewhere in Ontario using eVisits.
 You can see a health care provider via secure video from Thunder Bay Regional Health Sciences Centre Telemedicine, your computer at home, or on-the-go via tablet or smartphone.

 - Patients living in rural Ontario can meet with a health care provider located in Thunder Bay using eVisits as well.
 Please refer to the map that shows where you can go to access assisted virtual care.

-Telemedicine consultations may include advanced technology including connecting a wireless stethoscope for listening to heart sounds or high definition camera with powerful zoom to view superior medical images over thousands of miles.
+- Telemedicine consultations may include advanced technology including connecting a wireless stethoscope for listening to heart or lung sounds, or a high definition camera with powerful zoom to view superior medical images over thousands of miles.

 - Patients can meet health care providers, such as an education event with a Registered Dietitian, a counselling session with a Registered Social Worker or a follow up appointment with a Nurse Practitioner.